API Reference

 POST /api/bt/management

-Section titled “POST /api/bt/management”Toggle BT management (Release/Reclaim).
+Section titled “POST /api/bt/management”Toggle Bluetooth management (Release/Reclaim).

 Body: { "player_name": "Living Room", "enabled": false }